oscdoctest/Qi-Docs/docs/Qi_Types.rst

-QiTypeProperty
+SdsTypeProperty
 --------------

-A QiTypeProperty is used to define the collection of fields or Properties in a QiType.
+An SdsTypeProperty is used to define the collection of fields or Properties in an SdsType.
-An instance of a QiType is represented by its Properties or members.
+An instance of an SdsType is represented by its Properties or members.
 The maximum number of Properties that can define a compound key is three.

-The following table shows the required and optional QiTypeProperty fields.
-Fields that are not included are reserved for internal Qi use.
+The following table shows the required and optional SdsTypeProperty fields.
+Fields that are not included are reserved for internal Sds use.

 +------------------+-------------------------+-------------+-------------------------------------+
 | Property         | Type                    | Optionality | Details                             |